 - put a picture of your family in their art box (check out the awesome idea from Coffee and Carpool)

 - create a mantra your child can repeat the first day to give them confidence

 - go on a back to school shopping date together

-- leave lunchbox notes (or these adorable laugh notes!) for them to help them feel loved at lunch
+- leave lunchbox notes for them to help them feel loved at lunch

 Give them a safe place to talk

 As parents, we all fall into that the trap of talking way more than we listen when it comes to interacting with our child.

 Kids can feel if you’re truly present or just going through the motions when you drop the “how was school today” question.

 Ask thoughtful open-ended questions and give them time and space to share their thoughts and feelings.
 Help them identify the emotions they are feeling (these emotions flashcards and visuals are a fantastic resource for doing this) This is a time to just listen and empathize, not to judge, freak out or teach a life lesson.